EWright212/Bank-tech-test/README.md

  6. Assume a printed statement at end of day and includes all transactions already input into the system from same day
  7. Each transaction/request for bank statement made in separate command line instruction
  8. Assume no need for multiple users, just one person interacting with system at once
+ 9. Assume no limit on amounts in balance/transactions as long as not interfering with computer memory
+ 10. Assume unlimited requests/transactions in a day (again as long as not running into memory issues)

  Edge cases: